alexrintt/uusb/README.md

 The expected behavior was to keep the USB thetering through the sessions.

+> **Note** some devices does that automatically and so this script is pointless, but another ones doesn't.

 So this script will manually enable USB tethering when connecting to my PC.

 ```shell